Prenatal Care

 You may be able to receive one of these multilingual handbooks free of charge when you give your pregnancy notification to your local city hall.
 Otherwise you can order them directly from the Maternal and Child Health Organization K.K.

-JHI can place an order on behalf of you (assistance fee is 1100 yen).
+JHI can place an order on behalf of you.
 Contact us.

 Birth Registration